pedrogglima/api-github-webhooks/README.md

 This project was asked as a job interview to work with Rails.
 Basically, I was asked to create a Rails API with two endpoints, the first one should save data from the [Github Webhook API](https://developer.github.com/webhooks/) and the second retrieve the saved data by id.

 I found the project with an educational purpose and decided to reproduce it, but using a different Stack.
-For the interview I used Rails + Postgres, for this one I decided to go with Node + Mongodb.
+For the interview I used Rails & Postgres, for this one I decided to go with Node & Mongodb.

 # Requirements

 The versions here was what I used on the project.

 - Linux system
-- Browser (Firefox, Chrome, ..., Safari)
 - Node 10.15
 - npm 6.9
 - Mongodb 4.0